xzel23/utility/README.md

 ### 20.4.3 (in development)

 - IMPORTANT: deprecate for removal the I18NProvider interface; use `I18N.init(basename, locale)` instead
+- fix: remove --enable-native-access=javafx.graphics from native-image configuration for base project that does not use JavaFX
 - fix: required field message should only be shown when a required field marker is set and should contain the configured symbol
-- allow changing the locale at runtime
+- support changing the locale at runtime
+- add `LangUtil.asUnmodifiableMap(Properties)`
+- declare `AbstractOptionBuilder.handler()` public

 ### 20.4.2